 7 Reasons Why Small Action Steps Matter

 Anyone who has taken on a big goal knows how intimidating it can be and it’s normal to wonder if it’s possible to achieve it.
 While there are many steps to writing a great goal, thinking about steps to actually being successful with your goal is another ball game altogether.
-Which is why I always encourage my clients to have a two-pronged approach to achieving their goal.
+This is why I always encourage my clients to have a two-pronged approach to achieving their goals.

-The first step is breaking the BIG goal into monthly goals or milestones.
+The first step is breaking the BIG GOAL into monthly goals or milestones.
 By taking this step, you’re already finding ways to be successful with your goal without always focusing on the final outcome.
 Monthly milestones simply give you smaller goals to work on every month, keeping your focus on a certain aspect of your bigger goal.

 The second step is developing small action steps that talk to your monthly milestones.
 It is these small action steps that are actually key to success and they’re the ones that really matter.
-These are the steps that keep you on track and maintaining action at all times.
+These are the steps that keep you on track and maintain action at all times.

 Read on to find out why these small action steps matter when you want to be successful in achieving your ultimate goal.